-What is "Effort %" on the transmittal sheet and how should it be distributed?
+What is "Effort %" on the Internal Processing Form (IPF) and how should it be distributed?

 E% reflects intellectual contributions of each team member to the project.
 Bear in mind that determining effort based on distribution of budget expenditures does not necessarily reflect appropriate effort as many critical persons on a research team may not receive much or any funding in the sponsor budget.